32 Black federal prosecutors in Washington have a plan to make the criminal justice system more fair

 “The entire office is an ally,” another Black prosecutor said.
 “Black prosecutors especially don’t want to be seen as the enemy.
 We want to do the right thing.
 But so do our colleagues.”

-But President Trump’s decision Friday to cease all racial sensitivity training for federal agencies at the same time the nation is examining race relations worries at least one Black prosecutor who drafted the proposals for change.
+Still, President Trump’s decision Friday to cease all racial sensitivity training for federal agencies at the same time the nation is examining race relations worries at least one Black prosecutor who drafted the proposals for change.

 “What does this mean for all the Black people who work for him, not just in our office, but throughout the federal government?” the prosecutor said of Trump’s order.
 “At a time when we all were looking to make such positive changes to better ensure justice was fair and equitable.
 So much progress and optimism, now replaced with even more concern.”